-Tahoe has already experienced its first of many storms and winter is well on its way to set up shop for a few months in the Sierra Nevada.
-Don’t let Winter take you by surprise – be prepared for the ski season with a few of the tips below.
+Winter is well on its way to set up shop for a few months in the Sierra Nevada.
+Don’t let the season take you by surprise – be prepared for the changing conditions with a few of the tips below.

 The Ridge Tahoe will soon be covered in white.
 Are you ready?